Pralkopodobny/opencv_image_tester/README.md

 # Opencv image tester
 ## Introduction
 This repository contains an application created by me (Marceli Sokólski) called Image Tester.
-The main goal of the application is to provide user functionality to see **in real time** how images changes while user applies different filters using opencv imgproc module.
+The main goal of the application is to provide to user a functionality to see **in real time** how images changes while user applies different filters using opencv imgproc module.
 In addition user is able to test whether opencv haar cascades or dlib face detector detect face on an image he provided and processed.
 ## Download